-Concentration: Information Technology (ITY)
+Concentration in Information Technology (ITY)

-The M.B.A. concentration in IT provides students the opportunity to learn aspects of Information Technology as they apply to the attainment of organizational goals, management, and the use of information technology as a means of sustaining competitive advantage.
+The Master of Business Administration concentration in IT provides students the opportunity to learn aspects of Information Technology as they apply to the attainment of organizational goals, management, and the use of information technology as a means of sustaining competitive advantage.
 Curriculum pertaining to information systems, computer hardware and software, emerging technologies, business intelligence (BI) tools such as online analytical processing (OLAP), data mining, business performance management (BPM), predictive and data analytics, big data and informatics will be investigated.

-Course Code & Title Credit Hours BUS/ITY 604 Data Analysis & Business Intelligence 3 credit hours BUS/ITY 670 e-Business Technologies 3 credit hours BUS/ITY 690 Informatics for Managers 3 credit hours BUS/ITY 557 Applied Methods-Information Technology (Capstone) 3 credit hours
+BUS 604 Data Analysis & Business Intelligence 3 credit hours BUS 670 e-Business Technologies 3 credit hours BUS 690 Informatics for Managers 3 credit hours BUS 557 Applied Methods-Information Technology (Capstone) or 3 credit hours CAP 611/612 SMART Capstone 3 credit hours

-Concentration: Information Technology Project Management (ITM)
+Concentration in Information Technology Project Management (ITM)

 The concentration in Information Technology Project Management provides students the opportunity to learn aspects of managing an IT project through fruition.
-The curriculum consists of four (4) graduate-level courses; BUS 604 Data Analysis & Business Intelligence, BUS 765 Management of Technological Innovation, BUS/ITM 691 Capstone A, and BUS/ITM 692 Capstone B. The focus of this concentration is to provide students the opportunity to develop proficiency in skills of IT Project Management, so that they may practically apply them in their professional careers.
+The curriculum consists of four (4) graduate-level courses; BUS 604 Data Analysis & Business Intelligence, BUS 765 Management of Technological Innovation, BUS 691 Capstone A, and BUS 692 Capstone B. The focus of this concentration is to provide students the opportunity to develop proficiency in skills of IT Project Management, so that they may practically apply them in their professional careers.
 Content covered includes comprehensive principles in the management of technological innovation, fundamentals of data analytics and presentation, business intelligence (BI), project management components such as organizing, initiating, planning, executing, monitoring and controlling, and closing IT projects.
-The concentration culminates in a sponsored managed IT project capstone that solves an organizational problem or contributes to the organizations bottom-line, facilitated and supervised by the collaboration of the sponsor, students, and faculty.
+The concentration culminates in a sponsored managed IT project capstone that solves an organizational problem or contributes to the organization's bottom-line, facilitated and supervised by the collaboration of the sponsor, students, and faculty.

-Course Code & Title Credit Hours BUS/ITM 604 Data Analysis & Business Intelligence 3 credit hours
+BUS 604 Data Analysis & Business Intelligence 3 credit hours BUS 765 Management of Technological Innovation 3 credit hours BUS 691 Information Technology Project Management I (Capstone A) 3 credit hours

-BUS/ITM 765 Management of Technological Innovation 3 credit hours BUS/ITM 691 Information Technology Project Management (Capstone A) t I 3 credit hours BUS/ITM 692 Information Technology Project Managemen (Capstone B) t II 3 credit hours
+BUS 692 Information Technology Project Management II (Capstone B)